 - Finding their droppings in your home

 Raccoons on your property are no laughing matter.
 They can do substantial damage to your insulation, which is costly to repair.
 Raccoon droppings can also spread airborne roundworm eggs which can infect the inhabitants of the home.
-Avoid these troubles by having Critter Control® of Tallahassee remove them safely and humanely.
+Avoid these troubles by having Critter Control® serving Tallahassee remove them safely and humanely.
 Call us today for a free consultation.